-- loss and LAE or commutation payments on insured transactions;

-- repayment of the Refinanced Facility; and

-- payments of operating expenses.
+- loss and LAE or commutation payments on insured transactions; - repayment of MZ Funding's debt obligations; and - payments of operating expenses.

-As of December 31, 2020 and 2019, MBIA Corp. held cash and investments of \$243 million and \$230 million, respectively, of which \$130 million and \$124 million, respectively, were cash and cash equivalents or liquid investments comprised of money market funds and municipal, U.S. Treasury and corporate bonds that were immediately available to MBIA Insurance Corporation.
+As of December 31, 2021 and 2020, MBIA Corp. held cash and investments of \$544 million and \$243 million, respectively, of which \$310 million and \$130 million, respectively, were cash and cash equivalents or liquid investments comprised of money market funds and municipal, U.S. Treasury and corporate bonds that were immediately available to MBIA Insurance Corporation.
+The increase in cash and investments in 2021 was due to the collection of proceeds from the settlement of the Credit Suisse litigation.

 Insured transactions that require payment of scheduled debt service payments insured when due or payment in full of the principal insured at maturity could present liquidity risk for MBIA Corp., as any salvage recoveries from such payments could be recovered over an extended period of time after the payment is made.
 MBIA Corp. is generally required to satisfy claims within one to three business days, and as a result seeks to identify potential claims in advance through our monitoring process.
 In order to monitor liquidity risk and maintain appropriate liquidity resources, we use the same methodology as we use to monitor credit quality and losses within our insured portfolio, including stress scenarios.
-Refer to "Note 6: Loss and Loss Adjustment Expense Reserves" in the Notes to Consolidated Financial Statements for a discussion of our loss process.